Advertisement

 • So 5.75 ft = 5 feet 9 inches

-The converter on this page shows both: decimal feet and feet + inches automatically, so you can use whichever format your project or client prefers.
+The converter shows both decimal feet and feet + inches automatically, so you can use whichever format your project or client prefers.

 3. When Do You Need Inches to Feet Conversion?